Skip to content

 Irish Iced Coffee

 Are you a fan of iced coffee?
 Or a good Irish Coffee using Bushmills Whiskey?
-How about combining the two to make an amazing cocktail!
+How about combining the two to make a fantastic cocktail?
 This recipe is intended for adults over the age of 18.
 Drink responsibly.

 You will need the following ingredients: